-The Board of Directors has declared an interim dividend of 4% tax exempt for the current financial year ending 31 December 2014 and to be paid on 28 January 2015.
+The Board of Directors has proposed a final dividend of 6% tax exempt for the current financial year ended 31 December 2014.
+The payment date will be determined at a later date.

 13. Earnings per Share (EPS)

 Basic earnings per share